pchudzik/blog.pchudzik.com/content/post/2017/optimistic-locking.md

 ![Multiple users working with the same content](/images/content/201704/optimistic-locking.png)

-Bob starts writing post and when first version is ready he clicks save button.
+Bob starts writing a post and when the first version is ready he clicks save button.
 Alice notices new post and decides to fix paragraphs order.
-In the meantime Bob is still working on his post version fixing typos etc. What will happen when Bob decides to save his post version is not really important.
-Important is that it should not be accidental behavior but deliberate action.
+In the meantime, Bob is still working on his post version fixing typos etc. What will happen when Bob decides to save his post version is not really important.
+Important is that it should not be accidental behavior but a deliberate action.

 # Plain SQL